briangershon/threejs-minimal/README.md

 Builds with Webpack 5, intentionally using as many defaults as possible for smallest configuration file.

+## Tree-shaking

 Tree-shaking doesn't work well with Three.js without extra work.

+After playing with the various workarounds, I decided to just bring in the whole library and not bother trying to tree-shake.

+Workarounds I tried:

-There's a Webpack 4 plugin called [three-minifier plugin](https://github.com/yushijinhun/three-minifier) and [backstory](https://github.com/mrdoob/three.js/issues/16059) for why plugin is needed.
+- There's a Webpack 4 plugin called [three-minifier plugin](https://github.com/yushijinhun/three-minifier) and [backstory](https://github.com/mrdoob/three.js/issues/16059) for why the plugin is needed.
+Decided to avoid this extra complexity.

-Instead I decided to change imports to use three source directly instead of full library to avoid the extra complexity.

-In other words, using this:

-    // bring in just what you need import { Scene } from '../node_modules/three/src/scenes/Scene';

-instead of this:

-    // brings in whole 500k library
-    import { Scene } from 'three';
+- Then tried optimizing directly with imports like this: `import { Scene } from 'three/src/scenes/Scene';`.
+This worked from a tree-shaking perspective, but...

+- ... after getting the Three.js Hello World app running, the size of the import was getting close to the whole library anyhow, and doing thee manual imports wasn't a great developer experience.

 ## Usage